codurance/site/_posts/2018-06-08-frontend-outside-in.md

 We have joined with our backend folks and we have come up with an API definition.
 This contract will go to a mock server for development purposes.

 In this case, we're going to create a React app using [Create react app](https://github.com/facebook/create-react-app).
-Of course this could have been any other framework, the methodology remains the same.
+Of course this could have been any other framework (or without one), the methodology remains the same.

 ### Setup tests (Mock API and mount App)
 We're going to mock our API so it returns a fixture with the example in our contract.